Unpowered Jet Airliner Landings

 - 24 May 1988; TACA 737-300; near New Orleans, LA: The aircraft was approaching the New Orleans airport when it encountered heavy precipitation, including hail up to 1.25 inches (32 mm) in diameter.
 The aircraft experienced a dual engine flameout at about 16,200ft due to water ingestion, and the flight crew were able to establish emergency electrical power at about of 10,500ft.
 The crew was unsuccessful in their attempts to restart the engines, and had to execute an emergency landing on a grass strip on a levee on the Intercoastal Waterway (after initially planning to ditch the aircraft on the waterway).
 The flight crew successfully made an unpowered landing and none of the 45 occupants were injured.
 The aircraft was repaired and flown off the levee.

-One engine lost thrust almost immediately and the second lost thrust during the emergency return to the airport.
+One engine lost thrust almost immediately and the second lost thrust during the emergency return to the airport, leading the crew to execute a wheels-up landing.

-As a result of the crash landing, 31 of the 105 passengers were killed.
+As a result of the crash landing, all six crew members survived, but 35 of the 98 passengers were killed.

-The aircraft had been on a domestic flight from Marabà to Bélem when the crew made a forced landing due to fuel exhaustion.
+The aircraft had been on a domestic flight from Marabá to Belem Bélem when the crew made a forced landing due to fuel exhaustion.

 The flight crew had inadvertently entered a 27 degree heading into the flight computer rather than the correct heading value of 270 degrees.